Skip to main content

 American Century Investments, PO Box 419200, Kansas City, MO 64141

-With 12 product types, American Century offers a range of transfer options.
-Some investment accounts support Transfer on Death (TOD) designations, others can be retitled into a trust, and some require probate if no beneficiary is designated.
-The sections below break down each step.
+American Century has 12 product types, and the estate transfer rules differ across them.
+Some support Transfer on Death (TOD) designations, some can be retitled into a trust, and others will require probate if nothing is set up.
+Each is covered below.

 Individual Investment AccountJoint Investment AccountPersonal Trust AccountCoverdell Education Savings Account (CESA)Brokerage Account